 Discussing financial issues can be challenging in any relationship.
 Full disclosure before marriage can help both partners better plan for their future together.

-Second marriages are increasingly common these days, and while the wedding cake may taste just as sweet the second (or even third) time around, there are important financial decisions that go along with a return trip to the altar.
+Second marriages are increasingly common, with 113,505 divorces granted in England and Wales in 2021 – a 9.6 percent increase compared with 2020.
+And while the wedding cake may taste just as sweet the second (or even third) time around, there are important financial decisions that go along with a return trip to the altar.

-While newlyweds in their 20s or 30s may come to a marriage with little but high hopes, more mature fiancées often bring with them substantial financial assets, real estate and perhaps children.
+While newlyweds in their 20s or 30s may come to a marriage with little but high hopes, more mature spouses-to-be often bring with them substantial financial assets, property, differing financial philosophies and perhaps children.

 Discussing financial circumstances can be challenging in any relationship, and this is particularly true if there is a disparity of wealth or challenging credit history.
-Laying all cards on the table is a crucial first step toward setting up a financial plan and avoiding unpleasant surprises down the road.
+Laying all cards on the table is a crucial first step toward establishing a financial plan and avoiding unpleasant surprises down the road.

 This includes any obligations to parents or previous spouses, which may be particularly relevant if there are children involved.
 If one partner is paying child support, an ex-spouse could potentially seek higher support if the new marriage results in an improved financial status.